OSI model layers explanation and Functions

 In a loosely coupled system, communication between layers is message-based.

 In tightly coupled, communication between layers is function-based.
-This means if layer 2 wants to use the functionality of layer 1 then, it will directly invoke the primitive function in layer 1.
+This means if layer 2 wants to use the functionality of layer 1, then it will directly invoke the primitive function in layer 1.

 Layers In the OSI Model

 There are seven logical layers in the OSI model.
 Or you can say logical demarcation of functionalities for achieving computer network communication.
-Each layer defines a set of functionalities.
-In actual implementation, the actual protocol stack implementation for communication may break a layer into several independent layers or it can combine multiple layers into a single layer.
+Each Layer defines a set of functionalities.
+In actual implementation, the actual protocol stack implementation for communication may break a layer into several independent layers, or it can combine multiple layers into a single layer.

 Layers in OSI model